viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Viral's aim to democratize NFT to the masses and bring massive NFT Adoption we will be running separate zero-fee chains for deploying ERC721 &amp; ERC1155 Token directly from the Viral Application.
 The Validators for the chain will be open to join the network where they'll be rewarded from the miner pool (total fee collected) based on the total transactions they validate in a day.

-Family of Chains
+**Family of Chains**

-Genesis Chain : Initialization of First Chain with Viral Coin and Stable Coin Deployment with Smart Contracts that defines governance, fees, etc
+- **Genesis Chain** : Initialization of First Chain with Viral Coin and Stable Coin Deployment with Smart Contracts that defines governance, fees, etc

-General Chains : For Every n number of active Viral Wallet users a new general chain is deployed.
+- **General Chains** : For Every n number of active Viral Wallet users a new general chain is deployed.
 These chains are used to store user funds and create new accounts on the blockchains.
 So Users can do intra and inter chain transactions with high throughput and flexible scaling.

-DeFI Chains
+**DeFI Chains**

-Smart Contract Deployment Chains specifically for categorized DApps
+- **Smart Contract Deployment Chains** specifically for categorized DApps

-DEX Chain : Running smart contracts for Viral Wallet's Decentralized Exchange
+- **DEX Chain** : Running smart contracts for Viral Wallet's Decentralized Exchange

-ERC20 Chain : To Deploy new ERC20 Tokens that can be transacted between chains and accounts
+- **ERC20 Chain** : To Deploy new ERC20 Tokens that can be transacted between chains and accounts

-Viral NFT Chain : Feeless Viral ran Smart Contract Chain specifically to deploy user's NFTs on-chain
+- **Viral NFT Chain** : Feeless Viral ran Smart Contract Chain specifically to deploy user's NFTs on-chain

-ERC721/115 Chain : To deploy new Non-Fungible Tokens for other platforms outside the Viral Application
+- **ERC721/115 Chain** : To deploy new Non-Fungible Tokens for other platforms outside the Viral Application

-Marketplace Chain : To create smart contract based marketplaces for NFTs and much more
+- **Marketplace Chain** : To create smart contract based marketplaces for NFTs and much more

-Other Chains : For creating Dapps for lending, asset tokenization, yield farming, tools and infrastructure, etc
+- **Other Chains** : For creating Dapps for lending, asset tokenization, yield farming, tools and infrastructure, etc

 Development

-***Do not Include***

       _Core-Contracts_

       _Root_

       - _Initialization of the chain_
       - _Deployment of new contracts_
       - _Registary of contracts_
       - _Chain ownership management and Access control list_
       - _Fee management_

       _Accounts_

       - _On Chain ledger accounts_
       - _Securely moving tokens between accounts_
       - _Ensuring consistency of the on-chain ledger_

       _Eventlog_

       - _Keeping timestamp immutable log of On-Chain events_

       _Blob_

       - _Keeping registry of Binary objects of arbitrary sizew_

       _Configuration of Committee and quorum_

       _Wasp Nodes_

       _EVM Plugins_

       _Configuring Fees_

       _Smart Contract Deployments_

       _State Updates on Tangle_

       _Multi-Chain Integration_

       _Core-Contracts_

-Tokens

-Native Token
+### 8.4 Token Ecosystem

+**Native Token**

 Viral Coin is the native currency, a digital coin that does all the operations inside the Viral Smart Chains.
 It is used to store value, send and receive funds within the Multi-Chain Viral Blockchains.
 Viral Coin is used for paying fees inside the network, staking, governance, rewards and much more.

-Viral Stable Coin
+**Viral Stable Coin**

 Viral Stable Coin is a sub-native token, an algorithmic stable coin pegged to the US Dollar that is widely used in the Viral Application for sending and receiving tokens across users wallets.
 Due to constant volatility of the crypto market there is a barrier for the common people and businesses to get into cryptocurrencies.
 As Viral's aim to become the one-stop crypto solution for the masses we are providing a way for the user's to automatically transact in Stable Coin without any complex need for swapping their current tokens.
 In Short, when an user transact in Viral Coin, it will force swap and send the receiver viral stable coins to avoid depreciating of the asset while transacting.